esyede/rakit/packages/docs/data/strings.md

 ### Str::starts_with()

-This method checks if a string starts with the given value:
+Checks if a string starts with the given value:

 ```php
 $result = Str::starts_with('Rakit PHP framework', 'Rakit'); // true